Transforming EU Governance: The Digital Integration through EBSI and GLASS: Overview of European Electronic Identity Systems

+The European Commission's DG Connect initiated the eIDAS (electronic Identification, Authentication and trust Services) regulation, encompassing e-identification and trust services \cite{eidasreg}.
+This initiative is technically bolstered by ETSI and CEN, focusing on standard development.
+Implementing Decisions and Regulations specifically target e-identification \cite{eidasregia-ID-4} and trust services \cite{eidasregia-TS-4}, with additional rules covering e-signature products and Trusted Lists.

+Delos et al. \cite{seletal2015eidas} detail how EU member states can independently manage their trust ecosystems.
+A member state may notify the EU Commission of its identity management systems, leading to mutual recognition across the EU.
+Minimum identity attributes for natural and legal persons are established \cite{eidasregia-ID-2}.
+Trust Service Providers (TSPs), including Qualified Trust Service Providers (QTSPs), are monitored by national supervisory bodies.
+These bodies rely on Conformity Assessment Bodies (CABs), usually private firms, for TSP and QTSP evaluation.

-\item A CAB needs to be accredited by a NAB. \item A CAB must make its conformity assessment scheme public. \item The European cooperation for Accreditation\footnote{The EA is the body recognised under Regulation 765/2008 \cite{accreditationregEEA} to manage a peer evaluation system across European NABs} (EA) adopted Resolution EA 2014 (34) 22 \cite{EA-resolution-2014-34-22} to use an eIDAS accreditation scheme based on ISO/IEC 17065 \cite{ISO17065:2012} supplemented by ETSI EN 319 403 \cite{etsien319403} as one possible way for CABs to assess conformity with the relevant requirements of the eIDAS Regulation \cite{eidasreg}.
+CABs must be accredited by a National Accreditation Body (NAB) and publicly declare their conformity assessment scheme.
+The European Cooperation for Accreditation (EA) endorses an eIDAS accreditation scheme based on ISO/IEC 17065 \cite{ISO17065:2012} and ETSI EN 319 403 \cite{etsien319403}, as outlined in EA Resolution EA 2014 (34) 22 \cite{EA-resolution-2014-34-22}.